MoneyCheongJx/osgi_student_management_backend/README.md

 * **karaf-rest-example-features** provides a Karaf features repository used for the deployment.
 ## Assignment Overview

-The Student Management Assignment is designed for staff to handle student, course nd enrollment data in an educational institution, such as a school or university.
+The Student Management Assignment is designed for staff to handle student, course and enrollment data in an educational institution such as a school or university.

 This OSGi service is accessible via the following API endpoints and is readily for easy integration with a frontend application.